M-M-Coders/React-PROJECT/README.md

 Click on a specific scholarship to view details and apply.
 Fill out the application form and submit.
 View submitted applications in the "Submitted Applications" section.

+## Techologies used
+1. Html
+2. Css
+3. Javascript